 Apply each year by submitting required documents in a complete, accurate, clear and timely manner.
 The Free Application for Federal Student Aid (FAFSA) provides consideration for federal student aid programs.
 Wake Forest’s FAFSA code is 002978.
 The College Board Profile application provides consideration for Wake Forest need-based aid programs.
-Wake Forest’s PROFILE code is 5885.
-For returning students, the FAFSA and PROFILE should be submitted by March 1.
-Supporting documents should be submitted by April 1.
-FAFSA applicants are strongly encouraged to use the FAFSA’s IRS Data Retrieval Process to help simplify the federal verification process.
+Wake Forest’s Profile code is 5885.
+For returning students, the FAFSA and Profile should be submitted by February 1.
+Supporting documents should be submitted by March 1.
+FAFSA applicants are strongly encouraged to use the FAFSA’s IRS Data Retrieval Tool process.
 Respond quickly to email messages, telephone calls, and letters from the aid office.
-Students should daily check their WFU-issued email accounts, and know how to access their financial aid records in WIN.
-Instructions are available through our Helpful Resources page.
-The initial financial aid award notification is generally the only paper notification sent to students; all subsequent award notifications and all other notices and disclosures are made electronically.
+Students should daily check their WFU-issued email accounts, and know how to access their financial aid records in WIN (see instructions at Helpful Resources).
+Aid eligibility notifications and all other notices and disclosures are made electronically.
 Students may request to opt out of electronic notifications by contacting Student Financial Aid.
-If you choose to receive paper notifications, all notifications will be mailed to your permanent residence address of record.
+Students choosing to receive paper notifications will receive notifications at their permanent residence address of record.
 Students may visit Student Financial Aid to request a copy of their Student Aid History report.

 Keep copies of all aid applications and documents.

-Understand and agree that you will use all aid received, only to pay for your costs of attendance at Wake Forest and not for any other purpose (including support of family members or others, activities or goods or services that are not related to your college enrollment, etc.).
-If for any reason you find that you have received aid in excess of the amount needed for your college enrollment, please contact the Office of Student Financial Aid.
+Understand and agree that aid can be used only to pay for costs of attendance at Wake Forest and not for any other purpose (including support of family members or others, activities or goods or services that are not related to college enrollment, etc.).
+A student who determines that he or she has received aid in excess of the amount needed for college enrollment should contact the Office of Student Financial Aid.

 Notify the aid office in writing of any change in family financial circumstances.